bisrat415/Animal-Facts/README.md

 - Random fact generator: Each click on an animal triggers a random fact from a list of potential options.

 ## Screenshots
-Inital look when visiting the site
+Inital look when visiting the site <br>
 <img src="images/initial.png" width="300" />

-Clicking at an animal generates a random funfact
+Clicking at an animal generates a random funfact <br>
 <img src="images/click.png" width="300" />

 ## Author